MoonWalker440/Music-Megathread/README.md

 - [Everynoise](http://Everynoise.com) - A website that provides a map of music genres.
 It allows users to explore and discover new music by browsing through a variety of genres and subgenres.

+- [Maloja](https://github.com/krateng/maloja) - A self-hosted alternative to last.fm to scrobble your music history and view listening statistics.

 - [multi-scrobbler](https://github.com/FoxxMD/multi-scrobbler) - A self-hosted app that monitors your music platforms and scrobbles to multiple clients.

-- [All Music](https://www.allmusic.com)🆕 - Get recommendations for new music to listen to, stream or own.
+- [All Music](https://www.allmusic.com) - Get recommendations for new music to listen to, stream or own.

-- [Discogs](https://www.discogs.com/)🆕 - Discover music on Discogs, the largest online music database
+- [Discogs](https://www.discogs.com/) - Discover music on Discogs, the largest online music database

-- [Taranify](http://taranify.com)🆕 - Discover Spotify playlists, Netflix shows, books or food based on your mood with AI.
+- [Taranify](http://taranify.com) - Discover Spotify playlists, Netflix shows, books or food based on your mood with AI.

-- [Has It leaked](https://hasitleaked.com/)🆕 - Stay updated on album downloads, leaks, streams and releases
+- [Has It leaked](https://hasitleaked.com/) - Stay updated on album downloads, leaks, streams and releases

+- [Zensation](https://play.google.com/store/apps/details?id=com.piggyapps.zensation) - Discover over 200 sounds and create the perfect background atmosphere.

+- [Replay Mix Plus](https://github.com/soreikomori/ReplayMixPlus) - A playlist generator for YouTube Music

 ### ▷ Metadata Editor / File Renaming / Tagging And More